-University of Maryland, Baltimore County Scholarships (2026–2027)
+University of Maryland Baltimore County Scholarships (2026–2027)

-Last Updated on January 27, 2026- Tuition, housing, and what families actually pay on average
+Last Updated on April 1, 2026- Tuition, housing, and average family net price

-- Automatic merit ranges and who typically qualifies
+- Automatic merit ranges and qualifier benchmarks

 📊 Admissions Snapshot